The challenge of modeling enterprise architecture

 Since derived values can be extracted through graph queries with relative ease, we can base our analytics on a single source of truth, and avoid storing redundant values, and by doing so, we maintain a clearer separation between the modeling process and the analytics process.

-We acknowledge that in many cases, it can be convenient to store duplicate data on components which do not “own” the data.
-It can make it easier to get an overview of critical values for a specific component, or make them more accessible when using filter-based search.
-To accommodate this in a way which does not degrade the quality of your architecture, Ardoq supports Gremlin-based calculated fields.
+We acknowledge that in many cases, it can be convenient to store duplicate data on components that do not “own” the data.
+It can make it easier to get an overview of critical values for a specific component or make them more accessible when using a filter-based search.
+To accommodate this in a way that does not degrade the quality of your architecture, Ardoq supports Gremlin-based calculated fields.
 This means that your components and references can have properties derived from their relationships with other components and references, while still avoiding storing redundant values which if not maintained properly, can evolve to become inconsistent.

-How graph queries can be used to improve your EA workflow
+How graph queries can be used to improve your Enterprise Architecture workflow

 Once you are up and running with Graph queries, you will find that Ardoq lets you use graph queries for far more than extracting values.